BroadbandForum/usp/docs/specification/index.md

 This section discusses the Theory of Operation for Software Module Management using USP and the Software Module Object defined in the Root data model.

 As the home networking market matures, devices in the home are becoming more sophisticated and more complex.
-One trend in enhanced device functionality is the move towards more standardized platforms and execution environments (such as Java, Linux, OSGi, Docker, etc.).
+One trend in enhanced device functionality is the move towards more standardized platforms and execution environments (such as Java, Linux, Linux Containers, OSGi, Docker, crun, runC, etc.).
 Devices implementing these more robust platforms are often capable of downloading new applications dynamically, perhaps even from third-party software providers.
 These new applications might enhance the existing capabilities of the device or enable the offering of new services.

 This model differs from previous device software architectures that assumed one monolithic firmware that was downloaded and applied to the device in one action.